vite-pwa/docs/assets-generator/integrations.md

 # Integrations <Badge text="Experimental" type="tip"/>

-Starting with `v0.19.0`, `vite-plugin-pwa` adds experimental support for the following `@vite-pwa/assets-generator` integrations for serving, generating and injecting PWA assets on the fly:
+Starting with `v0.19.0`, `vite-plugin-pwa` provides experimental support for the following `@vite-pwa/assets-generator` integrations for serving, generating, and injecting PWA assets on the fly:

 - Inlined or external file configuration support
 - Generate PWA assets on demand in dev server and build from single image file